coderefinery/reproducible-research/_episodes/03-reproducible-workflow.md

 objectives:
   - "Get a basic idea of different tools that can be used to create reproducible workflow"
   - "You can incorporate some of these tools in your research lifecycle"
+keypoints:
+  - Create useful project directory structure
+  - Setup version control
+  - Preserve the workflow of generating results

 ---

 ## Suggestions for creating a reproducible workflow

-One should always be able to figure out precisely what data and what code were used to generate the results.
+One should always be able to figure out precisely what data and what code were used to generate what results.

 ### Create useful directory structure for project